 In an effort to address systemic issues of inequity in the American higher education system, some have questioned the use of standardized test scores as a factor in college admissions decisions.
 In January 2019, the University of California (UC) Academic Senate was tasked with examining the use of standardized testing in UC admissions—including whether to remove testing requirements altogether.

-Below are several key proponents in support of keeping standardized testing in UC admissions.
+Below are several key proponents who support keeping standardized testing in UC admissions.
 These supporters range from across academic institutions, community-based organizations and major national newspapers.

 “UC system should keep the test scores.
 Doing otherwise because of political or legal pressure or even personal beliefs would belie the very foundation of great universities, which pride themselves on openminded inquiry and fact-based decision making.”